 Fentanyl

 The Mountaineer Fentanyl Education Task Force, or MFETF, is a group of students in partnership with the United States Justice Department and West Virginia University whose mission is to inform the West Virginia University community about the dangers of fentanyl and resources available on campus and within the community.
-MFETF has launched the “Mountaineers Against Fentanyl'' campaign for the Fall 2022 semester.
+MFETF launched the “Mountaineers Against Fentanyl'' campaign in the Fall 2022 semester.

 There has been a recent surge of fatal overdoses due to people using drugs they were unaware contained the powerful opioid fentanyl.
 Fentanyl is 50-100 times stronger than heroin.
 One pill contaminated with fentanyl can kill a person.
 To protect our community, we must LEARN, ACT, and SHARE to keep our fellow Mountaineers safe.